 Link to full article: Refugee International

-Article name: Unaccompanied Children at the United States Border, a Human Rights Crisis that can be Addressed with Policy Change
+Article Title: Unaccompanied Children at the United States Border, a Human Rights Crisis that can be Addressed with Policy Change

 Summary: Unaccompanied children, the majority of them between ages 13 to 17, attempt to cross the Mexican-United States border every year with increasing numbers.
 Most of these minors travel up to the border from the “Northern Triangle” of Central America: Guatemala, El Salvador, and Honduras.
 These countries contain widespread government and political corruption, as well as organized crime, which escalate violence in the public sphere and hence, drive children out of their homelands.
 When unaccompanied children do enter the United States without proper documentation, they are subject to a four-step process that either accept or expel them to their origin countries.
 First, they are apprehended by U.S Customs and Border Protection (CBP).
 Second, CBP agents conduct screening via interviews on the children to determine their eligibility of obtaining immigrant status.
 Third, they are held in the custody of the Office of Refugee Resettlement (ORR) facilities.
 If they are found to be ineligible, they are sent back in a process called “voluntary return.”
 Finally, the unaccompanied children are adjudicated for their immigration status through legal processes according to the Immigration and Nationality Act.
 Along with this four-step process, these children are often mistreated because of the lack of training for handling foreign minors for law enforcement officers.
 This paper proposes that the mistreatment of unaccompanied children be framed as a human rights violation by referring to specific articles within the United Nations Conventions on the Rights of the Child.
 Policy changes that improve screening, adjudication, and training procedures through comprehensive immigration reform will remedy these human rights violations happening just along the American border.